barrage/ragu-chat-api/README.md

 ## WebSocket

-Kappi uses WebSockets for real-time communication between clients and LLM providers.
+Ragu uses WebSockets for real-time communication between clients and LLM providers.

 To open a WebSocket connection with the server, the client must first create a one-time token by sending a `GET` request to the `/ws` endpoint and pass it to the WebSocket connection as a `token={token}` query parameter.
 This token is used